omnigres/omnigres/pg_yregress/docs/usage.md

   - test 2
 ```

-One can also check a `steps`-based test for acumulative sequence of notices
+One can also check a `steps`-based test the accumulated sequence of notices
 (although testing individually in `query` steps is still possible):

 ```yaml